-Although historically my sewing tapers off after summer, I’ve decided this year to participate in Colette Patterns Fall Palette Challenge.
-The goal – make a unified palette of items within 8 weeks!
+Although historically my sewing tapers off after summer, I've decided this year to participate in Colette Patterns Fall Palette Challenge.
+The goal - make a unified palette of items within 8 weeks!
+I'm going to be overly ambitious here with my challenge projects, but here we go!

 For the challenge, I'm using all fabrics from my stash.
 They are (clockwise from top left corner): super pale peach silk charmeuse from Denver Fabrics, large check gingham shirting (source unknown), green stretch twill from Denver Fabrics, and blue/black wool houndstooth from Fabric Row in Philly.